liballeg/allegro5/readme_a5.txt

 If you do have `sh` but it isn't from MSYS (e.g. it's from Unixutils) then you might need to modify your PATH so `sh` isn't in it and use "MinGW Makefiles" instead.

+The option `CMAKE_BUILD_TYPE` selects release, debug or profiling configurations.
+Valid values are: Release, Debug, RelWithDebInfo, MinSizeRel, Profile.

+The option `SHARED` controls whether libraries are built as shared libraries or static libraries.
+Shared libraries are built by default.

 *Note:* For MinGW with gcc < 4, you cannot build a static library because TLS (thread local storage, using __thread) support was not introduced